 Changing times lead to a changing climate in Colombia

 Wins became harder to come by, as things over there changed.
 People in Colombia simply didn't understand the sport, and didn't know what was happening in the peloton, the speeds at which people were now able to ride and climb.
-So we were all of a sudden treated very badly, even out in the street when training.
-I even remember young boys, babies, who were barely old enough to speak, yelling all kinds of things to us in the street.
-It was impossible to argue, or even talk to people.
+All of a sudden, we were being treated very badly, even out in the street when we went out training.
+I remember little boys, almost babies who were barely old enough to speak, yelling all kinds of things to us in the street, cursing at us.
+It was impossible to argue, or even talk to people in those days.

 When we were racing here in Colombia, people would yell at us, insult us, and say every single bad word you can think of, all because we weren't winning any more.
 I can remember perfectly one time, I was racing with Cafe De Colombia here.
 I was having some knee problems, so I raced in Colombia, while Lucho and others did the Dauphine in Europe.
 During the race we did here in Colombia, everyone was insulting us.
 They threw beer at us, and heckled us as we went by.
 We were hated.
 One day, going through Medellin, we were getting the same treatment.
 Insults, screaming…but then it all turned into applause.
 They were cheering us on, and the change was eerie because it was so sudden.
 Mid race, I went back to the car and asked what on earth was going on.
 Our director, Roberto Sanchez, said, "oh, Lucho just won the Dauphine in France".
 We were very happy to hear the news, but at the same time it was sad to see how fans of cycling could behave.